| | | | | |

 How Do You Store These Oatmeal Cookies?

-To store, place the cooled gluten-free oatmeal cookies in an airtight container and store at room temperature for up to 5 days.
+To store, place the cooled gluten-free dairy-free oatmeal cookies in an airtight container and store at room temperature for up to 5 days.

 Can You Freeze These Cookies?